 Who has mitral valve prolapse, and how is it diagnosed?

-Women are far more likely than men to be diagnosed with mitral valve prolapse, and oddly, there is even a typical body type.
+Women are far more likely than men to be diagnosed with mitral valve prolapse and, oddly, there is even a typical body type.
 The typical profile is a slender young female with long, tapering fingers and a model’s figure.
 Men can have the condition, and people with a different physique, but the majority of the mitral valve prolapse patients I see fit the standard profile.

-People often arrive in my office a state of panic and confusion, either with or without the diagnosis of mitral valve prolapse.
+People often arrive in my office in a state of panic and confusion, either with or without the diagnosis of mitral valve prolapse.
 I can offer these people a lot of mental comfort.
 When I tell them, “sure, I see this all the time in mitral valve prolapse people,” they greet this with complete amazement and relief.
 It’s no longer “in their heads,” no longer their isolated burden.
 They ask, “You mean all this stuff is to be expected?”
 And I assure them it is.

 The diagnostic process